mohammedatif10/PennyPatrol/PennyPatrol/README.md

-# Expense Tracker
+# Penny Patrol Expense Tracker

-Expense Tracker is a web application built with Django, Python, MySQL, HTML, CSS, and Bootstrap.
+Penny Patrol is a web application built with Django, Python, MySQL, HTML, CSS, and Bootstrap.
 It allows users to track and manage their expenses efficiently.

 ## Features